NoroffFEU/social-media-client/README.md

       }) under overrides in .eslintrc.json
 - Made sum.js and sum.test.js to run a jest test to check if it works.
 - Added this ("test": "jest") under scripts in package.json
-- Runs (npm test) in terminal to run the test
+- Runs (npm test) in terminal to run the test.

+- Runs (npx mrm@2 lint-staged) in terminal.
+-